5.21 Provisions, contingent liabilities and contingent assets

 d) Encourage attainment of long term shareholder returns through inclusion of equity linked long-term incentives as part of compensation

-Compensation is structured in terms of fixed pay, variable pay and employee stock options (for selective employees), with a strong linkage of variable pay to performance.
+Compensation is structured in terms of fixed pay, cash variable pay and share linked instruments (for selective employees), with a strong linkage of variable pay to performance.
 The remuneration policy of the Bank is approved by the Nomination and Remuneration Committee and the Board of Directors of the Bank.
 Additional approval from Shareholders and RBI is obtained specifically for compensation of MD & CEO and WTDs.

 ?
 Whether the remuneration committee reviewed the firm's remuneration policy during the past year, and if so, an overview of any changes that were made:

-Bank's remuneration policy was originally reviewed and approved by the Nomination and Remuneration Committee of the Bank and Board of Directors of the Bank in FY2021 in order to align with RBI guidelines.
-The remuneration policy of the Bank is reviewed annually and any changes reviewed and approved by the Nomination and Remuneration Committee of the Bank and Board of Directors of the Bank.
+The Bank's remuneration policy was originally reviewed and approved by the Nomination and Remuneration Committee and Board of Directors in FY2021 in order to align with RBI guidelines.
+The remuneration policy of the Bank is reviewed annually and any changes arising therefrom are approved by the Nomination and Remuneration Committee and Board of Directors.

 Key highlights of the policy are mentioned below: